by The Brightmine Editorial Team

 Georgia has laws that provide greater protections to employees than federal law, including health care continuation coverage obligations for smaller employers, but generally follows federal law with respect to topics such as occupational safety.

 Select Georgia employment requirements are summarized below to help an employer understand the range of employment laws affecting the employer-employee relationship in the state.
-An employer must comply with both federal and state law.
+An employer must comply with federal, state, and local law.
+Where there is overlap, complying with the law that offers the greatest rights or benefits to the employee will generally apply.

 Fair employment practices

-Georgia prohibits employment discrimination based on protected characteristics, such as:
+Georgia prohibits employment discrimination based on protected characteristics, such as age and disability.

-The Georgia Equal Employment for Persons With Disabilities Code, which applies to employers with 15 or more employees, prohibits retaliation against an individual for opposing unlawful discrimination, filing a charge or participating in an investigation or hearing.
+The Georgia Equal Employment for Persons With Disabilities Code prohibits retaliation against an individual for opposing unlawful discrimination, filing a charge or participating in an investigation or hearing.

 Equal pay